 Give up the charade.
 Have your little monkey stay in character when you play a quick game of animal charades.
 No prep is necessary for this easy guessing game.
 Just pick your favorite animal and go for it!
 With each successful guess, trade places and start again.
 Ee-i-ee-i-o!

 4 Power Half-Hour Ideas

-Whether your aim is active play time or quiet(er) crafting time, filling a cool 30 minutes with your kids is easier than you think.
-It may take a bit of planning, but once the prep is done, it’s a sit back and relax situation that’s well worth the time upfront.
+Whether your aim is active playtime or quiet(er) crafting time, filling a cool 30 minutes with your kids is easier than you think.
+It may take a bit of planning, but once the prep is done, it’s a sit-back-and-relax situation that’s well worth the time upfront.

 All things LEGO.
 If LEGO was the first thing that popped into your head, then we’re right there with you.
-They’re the forever fallback for a reason, but to hit that half an hour sweet spot, try throwing a LEGO challenge into the mix: building a car that can also work underwater, or constructing a tower that’s at least 24 inches tall.
+They’re the forever fallback for a reason, but to hit that half-hour sweet spot, try throwing a LEGO challenge into the mix: building a car that can also work underwater, or constructing a tower that’s at least 24 inches tall.
 Then let your master-builder go to work.

 Spin them right round.
 Ana at Babble Dabble Do has a new way to play with Perler beads.
 She puts them to work teaching science and playing tricks when these melted beauties become spinning tops.
 It’s just the right amount of make-and-play to fill a brief window in your busy day.